department-of-veterans-affairs/va-mobile-app/docs/older-chrome-android-dev-setup.md

 the version of the app that has Custom Tabs and is giving users issues

 ## Chrome Devtools
-You can access developer tools and view the console as your normally would in the desktop version of Chrome so you can see the console and error messages
+You can access developer tools and view the console as you normally would in the desktop version of Chrome so you can see the console and error messages
 1. Once you've started the sign in process and the browser has launched, open Chrome on your desktop and go to `chrome://inspect#devices`.
 You should see your